Dr. Pero Mićić

 - Ferdinand Porsche justified his company with the following statement: “In the beginning, I looked around but couldn’t find the car I dreamed of.
 So I decided to build it for myself.”
 He felt a lack that he wanted to fill for himself.

-- Of course, all this applies to small businesses as well.
-Don’t be fooled by these great examples.
-If I may bring in my own humble example: I work out of a deep conviction that it is better for people and humanity if they think about their future earlier and more and act more consistently on it.
+- Of course, all of this applies to small businesses as well.
+Don’t let these great examples fool you.
+If I may bring in my own modest example: I work from the deep conviction that it is better for people and humanity if they think earlier and more about their future and act more consistently accordingly.
 Yes, even out of a sense of anger that people are so short-sighted.

-- The drive as an element of your mission, that also applies to you as an individual.
-The principles are the same whether you are all alone or whether it is a group.
+- The drive as an element of your mission, this also applies to you as an individual.
+The principles are the same whether you are all alone or whether you are dealing with a corporation.

 In German we say Warum, but Warum has two meanings in German.
 It can denote the cause as well as the purpose.
 But the Why that so many talk about is clearly the cause, the motive, the origin.
 Simon Sinek, the originator of the idea of the Why, the Golden Circle, also says that the Why is the particular conviction, the origin of the energy with which a company is run.
 The Why doesn’t come from your future, it comes from your past.
 The why is not the wherefore and the what for, but the wherefrom.
 I call this something more basic the drive.